OCA/l10n-switzerland/l10n_ch_base_bank/README.rst

 Improve UX with onchanges:

--  automatically set bank based on clearing part of IBAN
+-  Automatically set bank based on clearing part of IBAN
--  allow direct entry of l10n_ch_postal which will fill acc_number
--  search invoices by ISR, with or without spaces

 **Table of contents**